sail-agency/wp-plugin-woocommerce-sendinblue-newsletter-subscription/readme.txt

 1. Click on “Connect your account” to link WooCommerce and your Brevo account.
 2. Once it’s done, you can click on “Go to dashboard” to directly land on your Brevo account.
 3. Click on the relevant button to see your campaigns, your workflows, and your conversations.
 4. You can access your settings by clicking on “Settings” at the top right of the screen.

 == Changelog ==
+= 4.0.26 =
+* Fixed bug related to product viewed events

+= 4.0.25 =
+* Improvement to fetch the right product images to send in the order_completed events

+= 4.0.24 =
+* Added new product_viewed track event that will fire each time products are viewed on the store by users.
+This can be used within Brevo automation for email campaigns

+= 4.0.23 =
+* Improvements to tracking guest checkouts

+= 4.0.22 =
+* Plugin made compatible with Wordpress v6.5.2

+= 4.0.21 =
+* Resolve compatibility issues and conflicts with WooPayment plugin

+= 4.0.20 =
+* Included product variant image in payload of cart_updated and order_completed events to be available for use in Brevo Automation
+* Use line_items price from WooCommerce instead of product price in order confirmation email-templates
+* Plugin code enhancements

 = 4.0.19 =
 * Improvements to resolve security vulnerability in the plugin